Dirnei/node-red-contrib-zigbee2mqtt-devices/docs/config/bridge-config.md

 # Bridge configuration

-Define your connection to your MQTT-Broker and the base MQTT-Topic which is defined in the zigbee2mqtt configuration.yaml.
+Define your connection to your MQTT-Broker and the base MQTT-Topic, which is defined in the zigbee2mqtt configuration.yaml.
 Default value is __zigbee2mqtt__

 ![img](img/bridge-config-config.png)